folio-org/folio-ansible/doc/ansible-groups.md

 ## In group_vars
-* stable: a set of variable definitions for building a stable FOLIO system out of released components
+* stable: a set of variable definitions for building a stable FOLIO full stack system out of released components

+* stable-backend: a set of variable definitions for building a stable FOLIO backend system out of released components

 * testing: a set of variable definitions for building a FOLIO system out of the most recent commits to the code